Why Is Water Dripping From My Aircon Outdoor Pipe?

 Water dripping from your outdoor unit is worrying, but most outdoor drips are normal condensation by design.
-The concern is when the drip is heavy, appears after shutdown, or comes from the wrong spot — that points to a real issue.
+The concern is when the drip is heavy, appears after shutdown, or comes from the wrong spot.
+That pattern points to a real issue.

 1. Normal Condensate Drain Discharge